fbpx

 All the mild TBI symptoms are increased in a moderate TBI, and the time it takes to recover is much longer.
 Patients may need extra help from specialists during their recovery, including:

-• Physical therapy for help walking, strengthening arms and legs, and recovering balance and coordination.
+• Physical therapy is used to help with walking, strengthening arms and legs, and recovering balance and coordination.

 • Occupational therapy to relearn daily life skills.
 Surprisingly, people in comas may forget how to brush their teeth or wash their hair.

-• Cognitive therapy to help them recover thinking and behavioral skills.
-It is common for people to forget how to “think” after a serious head injury and they may need assistance remembering how to carry on conversations and perform everyday chores.
+• Cognitive therapy is used to help them recover their thinking and behavioral skills.
+It is common for people to forget how to “think” after a serious head injury, and they may need assistance remembering how to carry on conversations and perform everyday chores.

 People who have suffered serious head traumas will need more intensive care and may require long-term home care or hospitalization.
 Minimally conscious individuals may never fully recover their ability to return to normal life.